 Nathan Somerville ‘22 (he/him/his) is in Berkeley College from a modest town in the U.K. called Stowmarket.
-Given his love for design and solving complex problems, Nathan intends to double major in Architecture and Economics+Mathematics.
-While he is unsure what he hopes to do with his education, he aspires to run his own architecture firm after traveling the world and exploring places he has never been.
+Given his love for design and solving complex problems, Nathan is majoring in Mathematics, and also taking classes in Architecture and Mathematical Economics.
+He is considering a career in business or finance, and hopes to eventually have his own woodshop and travel to places he has never been.

 Why are you involved in the FGLI community? ”As an FGLI international student, particularly from England, my role in the Yale community is a rather unique one, and I’ve found the transition from my hometown to an elite space like Yale to be incredibly rewarding, yet certainly demanding.
 It has been an unamenable journey, and in my role as Ambassador I hope to not only support others undergoing the same experience as I, but also to learn from them and how I can make the most of my time at Yale.”